Choir Rehearsal Schedule Planner

 - The total rehearsal hours your choir will complete

 Choir directors, section leaders, and organizers can use this planner for community choirs, school ensembles, church choirs, and project-based groups preparing for a specific performance.
-Once the schedule is generated, you can copy the information into email, messaging apps, or a document so everyone knows when to show up and how intense the rehearsal period will be.
+Once the schedule is generated, you can copy the summary into email, messaging apps, or a document so everyone knows when to show up and how intense the rehearsal period will be.

 How to Use the Choir Rehearsal Planner